spectrochempy/spectrochempy/docs/devguide/adding_reader.rst

-Contributors are encouraged to embrace Test-Driven Development (TDD) (see :ref:`_contributing.tdd`:) and reader implementation should start by writing an (initially failing) automated test case to read sample file(s) and then produce the *minimum* amount of code to successfully read this file, i.e. generate a NDDataset with a ``data`` attribute as expected from source file.
+Contributors are encouraged to embrace Test-Driven Development (TDD) (see :ref:`_contributing.tdd`:) and reader implementation should start by writing an (initially failing) automated test case to read sample file(s) and then produce the *minimum* amount of code to successfully read this file, i.e., generate a NDDataset with a ``data`` attribute as expected from source file.

 The testing of the main readers functionalities has been made in the test_importer.py, and the test of